KIZI/EasyMiner-Tests/README.md

 # How to add and edit tests
 Robot framework tests can be edited via plugins for common IDEs or standalone editor, all available [here](http://robotframework.org/#tools-editors).<br />
-All tests have to:
+All tests have to follow conventions described [here](HowToWriteTests.md).
-- Be added to /Test directory
-- Use only Firefox as browser<br />

-Provided docker container for test execution enables
-- Using bash scripts (because test are executed in [Alpine Linux](https://hub.docker.com/r/gliderlabs/alpine/) based container)

 # Notes
-Since this is in develoment as part of individual school project, pull requests won't be accepted.
+Since this is in development as part of individual school project, pull requests won't be accepted at the moment.